LCOGT/lcogtsnpipe/README.md

         ```
         Now an window should appear.

    8. Clone this repository:
        ```
        git clone https://github.com/LCOGT/lcogtsnpipe
        ```
-   9. Build the Docker image:
+   10. Build the Docker image:
+       Linux:
        ```
        docker build -t lcogtsnpipe lcogtsnpipe
        ```
+       Mac:
+       ```
+       docker build -t lcogtsnpipe lcogtsnpipe --platform=linux/x86_64
+       ```

-   10. Set your environment variables to point to where you want to store data and catalogs.
+   12. Set your environment variables to point to where you want to store data and catalogs.
       You may want to add these lines to your `.bashrc` (usually Linux) or `.bash_profile` (usually macOS) file
       so that you don't have to set them in every new terminal session.
        ```